verdaux/BookNotes/Phrases/Impressors.md

 - [ ] The president declared a national emergency because of all the stolen hearts
 - [ ] If you're not laughing you're learning and that's great too
 - [ ] Walking, talking, stephen Hawking
+- [ ] I can smell that with my eyes